dancras/Doubles/README.markdown

 The mock interface combines spying, stubbing and mocking so instances created as mocks can use all of the methods in the Spy API.

+	$myObject = Mock::fromClass('MyClass');

+	is_a($myObject, 'MyClass'); // true

+I can't think of any reason not to use Mocks every time..
+I realised this while writing this documentation.

 #### Stubbing

-	// Subsequent calls to $double->methodName() will return 'someValue'
-	$double->stub('methodName', 'someValue');

-	/* $double->methodName() will throw the provided Exception.
-Spy behaviour
-	 * is not disrupted by this. */
+Stubbing has been kept very simple:

+	$myObject->stub('foo', 'bar');

+	$myObject->foo(); // 'bar'

+Stubs can also throw exceptions:

-	$double->stub('methodName', new Exception);
+	$myObject->stub('boom', new EndOfTheWorldException);

+	$myObject->boom(); // throws EndOfTheWorldException

+If you need a method to actually return an Exception, you will need to mock it.

 #### Mocking

-	/* Calls to methodName will be forwarded to the provided closure.
-	 *
-	 * Performing assertions within this callback is not recommended because
-         * if your code fails to reach it, the test will pass.
-Instead, pass any
-	 * data required for assertions out of the closure using referenced
-	 * variables. */
+Mocking is the most versatile way to test a method but can be difficult to follow.

-	$double->mock('methodName', function ($methodName, $arguments) use (&$m) {
+	$myObject->mock('give', function ($methodName, $arguments) use (&$m, &$a) {
-	  $m = $methodName;
+	  $m = $methodName; // 'give'
+	  $a = $arguments; // array(1, 2, 3)
+	  return 'result';
 	}

+	$myObject->give(1, 2, 3); // 'result'

+Performing assertions within the mock callback is not recommended.
+If your code fails to call the method, no assertions will be run and the test may pass.

+If you are asserting within the mock, you may want to use a spy.
+Alternatively, using variables by reference will allow you to perform your assertions outside the closure.

 #### Expectations

-By default, calling methods that have not been defined as either a mock or stub will trigger no errors, and will be tracked by the spy.
-However if you require some action when unexpected methods are called, there is a method available.

-	/* Perform a callback when a method that has not been mocked or stubbed.
-By
-	 * doing this in a closure you can be logically selective about how you handle
-	 * expectations and their violations */
+When you mock or stub a method it becomes expected.
+By default, calls to methods that are not expected have no repercussions.

+	$myObject->unknown(); // null

-	$double->setUnexpectedMethodCallback(function ($methodName, $arguments) {
+	$myObject->setUnexpectedMethodCallback(function ($methodName, $arguments) {
-		throw new Exception('Unexpected method call on ' . methodName);
+	  throw new Exception;
 	});

+	$myObject->unknown(); // throws Exception

 ### Rapid Prototyping